CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 display "`test'"
 <</dd_do>>
 ~~~~
-- You may occasionally see code that excludes the `=` in macros.
-The differences between including and excluding the `=` are mostly unimportant, so I
+- You may occasionally see code that excludes the `=` in defining a macro (e.g. `local vars "var1 var2"`).
+The differences between including and
-  recommend sticking with the `=` unless you specifically need the other version.
+  excluding the `=` are mostly unimportant, so I recommend sticking with the `=` unless you specifically need the other version.

 ^#^^#^^#^ Class and Return